kurokobo/awx-on-k3s/restore/README.md

 sudo chown 1000:0 /data/projects
 ```

-Then deploy Persistent Volume and Persistent Volume Claim.
+Then deploy PV and PVC.
 It is recommended that making the size of PVs and PVCs same as the PVs which your AWX used when the backup was taken.

 ```bash
 kubectl apply -k restore